Phase 3 · Selective Alignment · May 2026 Onwards

 The disclosure is structured.

 Everything built in Phase 2 still exists.
-330+ documented assets across 8 domains.
+330+ mapped assets across 8 domains.
 SHA-256 hashes.
 Blockchain timestamps.
 Conversation logs.
 The portfolio is intact and structured into three disclosure layers, each with a defined purpose for Phase 3 engagement.

 ~60%